Blue skies, international football, and an endless supply of those little flies that appear from nowhere… that’s right, summer is here!

 Play in the park

-With the Euros on TV, you should be gagging for a game.
+After a short rest, you should be gagging for a game.
 This is good, because a few kickarounds with friends down the park will keep your technical ability sharp over the summer.

 This could be a five-a-side match or just some shooting practice with someone who owns a pair of keeper gloves, but as long as you have the ball at your feet, all is good.